ZTE: Sponsorship

 In May 2016, ZTE became the co-sponsor of German football team, Borussia Mönchengladbach.

 Since 2015, several U.S.-based National Basketball Association teams have had sponsorship deals with ZTE, including the Houston Rockets, Golden State Warriors, and New York Knicks.

-Controversies
+Reception

 Bans

 ZTE has been banned in multiple countries over national security concerns and alleged spying.

-Bribes for contracts

-Norway
+In May 2026, the European Commission recommended that all EU member states exclude ZTE and Huawei equipment from their telecom infrastructure.

+Bribery

 Norwegian telecommunications giant Telenor, one of the world's largest mobile operators, banned ZTE from "participating in tenders and new business opportunities for 6 months because of an alleged breach of its code of conduct in a procurement proceeding" during a five-month time span ending in March 2009.

-Philippines

 Contracts with ZTE to build a broadband network for the Philippine government reportedly involved kickbacks to government officials.
 The project was later cancelled.

-West Africa

 Court documents filed in the US show that ZTE had a practice of handing over “brown paper bags” of cash to win contracts in West Africa.
 The company had an entire department dedicated to bribe management.

+In December 2025, ZTE announced that it was in "ongoing communication" with the U.S. Department of Justice regarding its investigation into alleged ZTE violations of the Foreign Corrupt Practices Act (FCPA) involving bribery to secure telecommunications contracts in South America.